Radio Televisyen Malaysia: 2015–present: Transition to digital

 In August, the broadcaster began to utilise the artificial intelligence (AI) technology on its news production, awhile at the same time, it collaborated with Digital Nasional through a proof of concept (PoC) to utilised 5G network technology in its broadcast operations.

 In October, RTM has appointed as the official broadcaster for the 2025 ASEAN Summit.
 The broadcaster began collaborating with Universiti Malaysia Terengganu (UMT) in November 2024 to empowering the Science, Technology, Engineering and Mathematics (STEM) digital contents to Malaysian community.

 In February 2025, the broadcaster introduces a new audio platform, known as the Galaksi 34, which utilising the Metaverse technology for all of its 34 radio stations to expand outreach to its listeners.

-In May 2025, Communications Minister, Fahmi Fadzil announced that the RTM's broadcasting complex in Langkawi, Kedah, which is currently under construction, is scheduled to be completed by September and its operations would be relocated to the new premise from the Tabung Haji-owned premises, where it had occupied since 1995.
+In May 2025, Communications Minister, Fahmi Fadzil announced that the RTM's broadcasting complex in Langkawi, Kedah, which was completed in September and its operations would be relocated to the new premise from the Tabung Haji-owned premises, where it had occupied since 1995.
+However, the new facility is yet to launched and began operations.

+RTM announced in November that all of its 34 radio stations will implement a Radio Automation System (RAS) by 2028.
+The first radio station under RTM to utilise the RAS project was Kelantan FM, which adopted the RAS in July 2025, costing RM8.84 miliion.

+On 5 March 2026, RTM inked a strategic collaboration with the Hong Kong public broadcaster, RTHK, to focused on content co-production.
+The collaboration also involves program sharing and drama professional talents exchange between both broadcasters.

+On 1 April, RTM celebrates its 80th anniversary.
+Later, the broadcaster inked a collaboration with the Austrian broadcaster, Österreichischer Rundfunk (ORF) to expand the access of information and technology.

+The broadcster along with Unifi TV secured rights as the official broadcaster of the 2026 World Cup in May.

+On 26 June, RTM expands partnership with Astro "to widen access to quality content across multiple broadcasting platforms".
+The expanded collaboration would see RTM channels to be available on Astro again very soon, including Sukan+, Berita RTM and RTM's radio networks.

+By July, the broadcaster began implement strict SOPs to filter LGBT content across all of its media platforms to ensure all contents adhere the guidelines.

 Governance and structure

 RTM is a broadcast department with a direct government control under pursuant to the Ministry of Communications, with its operations and activities being overseen and regulated by its Director-General of Broadcasting through its Broadcasting Ethical Code.
-The Director-General is Suhaimi Sulaiman.
+The Director-General is Ashwad Ismail.

-Unlike the BBC, ABC and NHK, which is funded by television licence fees, RTM previously have been funded publicly through funds obtained from television licensing and after the abolishment of TV licensing fees in Malaysia in 1999, it has been subsidized by the Government and taxpayers.
+Unlike the BBC, ABC, KBS and NHK, which is funded by television licence fees, RTM previously have been funded publicly through funds obtained from television licensing and after the abolishment of TV licensing fees in Malaysia in 1999, it has been subsidized by the Government and taxpayers.

 In 1983, the 'Towards the National Communications Policy' symposium evaluated that RTM should become an "independent corporation", in order to become "a truly influential, trusted and comprehensive media".